AdobeDocs/analytics.en/help/components/cda/field-based-stitching.md

 >Failure to meet all prerequisites can result in the inability to enable Cross-Device Analytics or poor results when stitching data.

 * All prerequisites listed on the [overview page](overview.md).
 * Your implementation must set a prop or eVar that uniquely identifies an individual whenever possible, such as when a user logs in or opens an email.
 This requirement applies to all platforms, including mobile apps if used.
-Communicate the desired identifying variable to your Account Manager when provisioned for Field-based stitching.
+Avoid assigning a default value to the prop or eVar.
-* For hits where the individual is not identified, instead of assigning a default value, you should leave the stitching eVar/prop empty.
+* Communicate the desired identifying variable to your Account Manager when provisioned for Field-based stitching.

 ## Limitations specific to field-based stitching